-So bad they’re bad: Horror movies too bad to finish
+So bad it’s bad: Horror movies too horrible to finish

 Forbes released a list citing the top ten horror movies Netflix users found too scary to finish a little while back.
 Ranging from gross-out flicks like our personal fave Raw to the shock-factor movies such as The Human Centipede II: Full Sequence, it seems the feature most likely to get those fingers twitching is gore, and lots of it.